BBC Radio Sheffield: Technical

-The Emley Moor transmitter broadcasts DTR for Freeview TV channel 734 for Yorkshire, Derbyshire and parts of Lincolnshire on UHF 47-682 MHz the BBCA multiplex.
+The Emley Moor transmitter broadcasts DTR for Freeview TV channel 716 for Yorkshire, Derbyshire and parts of Lincolnshire on UHF 47-682 MHz the BBCA multiplex.
 Other local TV transmitters such as Crosspool relay their signal from Emley Moor.

+The station also streams online via BBC Sounds.

 While the FM, DAB and Freeview transmissions of BBC Radio Sheffield officially cover North Nottinghamshire, including the district of Bassetlaw which includes the towns of Retford and Worksop, editorially, news output is covered by BBC Radio Nottingham via its radio and internet news and social media channels, despite the area being officially outside the coverage area of BBC Radio Nottingham.

-In its early years, Radio Sheffield transmitted from Rotherham (Boston Castle) on 95.05 MHz FM.
+In its early years, Radio Sheffield transmitted from Rotherham (Boston Castle) on 95.0 MHz FM.
 This was discontinued when a powerful transmitter opened at Holme Moss serving much of South Yorkshire on 97.4 MHz, later changing to its current 104.1 MHz (97.4 MHz was then passed to Radio Hallam).

 The ownership of FM radios was low when Radio Sheffield began broadcasting on FM only in 1967.
 However, most people could receive AM (medium wave (MW) and long wave (LW)) and, in response to the impending competition of commercial radio which would also broadcast on MW (Radio Hallam started in 1974), Radio Sheffield began transmitting in late 1973 on 1034 kHz (290 metres) MW – this changed to 1035 kHz in 1978.
 This was broadcast from the Broadfield Road transmitter in Sheffield (behind Heeley swimming baths) and served South Yorkshire, Derbyshire, Nottinghamshire and parts of Lincolnshire and West Yorkshire.
 The MW broadcasts were discontinued on 27 May 2021.

 Programming

-Local programming is produced and broadcast from the BBC's Sheffield studios from 6 am – 10 pm each day.
+Local programming is produced and broadcast from the BBC's Sheffield studios from 6 am to 2 pm each day and for sports coverage.

-Off-peak programming, including the regional late show (10 pm – 1 am), originates from BBC Radio Leeds.
+The station usually broadcasts the whole of the Late Night programme, a programme carried by all BBC local radio stations (except in the case of sports coverage), which is broadcast between 10pm and 1am.

 During the station's downtime, BBC Radio Sheffield simulcasts overnight programming from BBC Radio 5 Live and BBC Radio London.